article background

 The following table compares all 24-month Optus 128GB iPhone 15 plans as published on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our phone plan comparison tool to compare plans from a range of providers.

-Optus Samsung Galaxy S23 Plans
+Optus Samsung Galaxy S24 Plans

-The following table shows selected published 24-month Optus plans for the 128GB Samsung Galaxy S23 on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month Optus plans for the 256GB Samsung Galaxy S24 on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

 Vodafone